 What to say to people once you've started talking to them

-As much as it would be a helpful thing to have, it's impossible to give advice where you map out someone's entire conversation for them.
-The path a discussion can take is way too unpredictable to do that, and even if it were possible, it would be too hard to remember everything.
+As much as it seems like it would be helpful, it's impossible to map out an entire conversation with someone ahead of time.
+The path a discussion can take is way too unpredictable to do that, and even if it were possible, it would be too hard to recall everything in the moment.
 In general here's how party conversations usually play out:

-- Some conversations will start off with an introduction and an opening line.
-After that you'll often spend a few minutes on standard getting-to-know-you questions like, "How do you know the person throwing the party?" or "What do you study?" or "Where do you work?"
+- Some conversations start off with an introduction and an opening line.
+After that you'll often spend a few minutes on standard getting-to-know-you questions like, "How do you know the person throwing the party?", "What do you study?" or, "Where do you work?"
 Yep, these questions can be uninspired, but they get things started by helping you fish around for a more mutually interesting topic you can discuss (See: Some Thoughts On The Point Of Small Talk).
-Once you've hit on one, you can talk about that.

-- Other conversations will start with you talking about some interesting topic right away, and skipping the introductions for the time being.
-This may be because your opening line lead right into the subject, or due to your jumping into a conversation that was already covering it.
-You'll hopefully have a good discussion on that subject.
-After you'll naturally get around to, "So my name's Ron by the way.
+- Other conversations will start with you talking about an interesting topic right away, and skipping the introductions for the time being.
+That may be because your opening line lead right into the subject, or you jumped into a conversation that was already covering it.
+You'll hopefully have a good discussion.
+After, you'll naturally get around to, "So my name's ____ by the way.
 How do you know everyone here?"
 Feeling you have to exchange introductory resume info with someone right off the bat can sometimes get in the way.

 - I'm tempted to write something like, "This is a party, so keep your tone and topics light and fun."
-However, this isn't totally accurate advice to give.
+That wouldn't be accurate.
 What's appropriate to talk about really depends on the guests and the type of the party.
-This is something you'll have to try and get a read of.
-Sometimes the atmosphere is more cerebral and it's fine to talk about politics or international development.
-Also, even at more wild parties there will be situations where, say, three avid readers find a spot off to the side and have an in-depth discussion about literature.
+Sometimes the atmosphere is obviously more cerebral and it's fine to talk about politics or international development.
+Also, even at more wild parties there will can situations where, say, three avid readers find a spot off to the side and have an in-depth discussion about literature.

-- If you're trying to chat to someone and the conversation is feeling really forced and uncreative, no matter how much you try to keep things moving in a fun direction, it may be a sign you just weren't meant to talk to that particular person, because you don't have much in common, or they're not in a friendly mood, or so on.
-At a party with a lot of people there, you can't be expected to hit it off with all of them.
+- If you're trying to chat to someone and the conversation is feeling really forced and uncreative, no matter how much you try to keep things moving in a fun direction, it may be a sign you just weren't meant to talk to that particular person.
+You might not have much in common, or they're not in a friendly mood, and so on.
+At a party with a lot of guests you can't be expected to hit it off with all of them.
 Just politely move on.